 11

-This course code requirements for wiring a dwelling unit, photovoltaic systems and commercial wiring methods, including outdoor branch circuits, feeders, services, grounding, bonding, hazardous locations, and pools will also be covered.
-Students are taught local utility requirements.
+This course will discuss the code requirements for wiring a dwelling unit and cover articles relating to commercial wiring methods.
+The minimum standards of outdoor branch circuits and feeders, services, grounding and bonding, hazardous locations, and pools will also be covered.
+Students are taught local utility requirements for electrical installations.

 Clock Hours